 The most reliable way to evaluate a cat’s body condition is with a hands-on examination.
 There are three key areas of the body to evaluate:

-• Although some cats have a fold of skin that “droops” between the rear legs, the actual abdomen should feel “tucked up.”
-If you were to draw a line along the abdomen from the end of the breastbone to the pelvis, the angle should be between 30° and 45°.
+- Although some cats have a fold of skin that 'droops' between the rear legs, the actual abdomen should feel 'tucked up'.
+If you were to draw a line along the abdomen from the end of the breastbone to the pelvis, the angle should be between 30 and 45 degrees.

 I’m not sure if my cat is overweight or obese.
 How can I be sure?

-The best first step in the “battle of the bulge” is an evaluation by your cat’s veterinarian.
+The best first step in the battle of the bulge is an evaluation by your cat’s veterinarian.
 Your cat’s weight and body condition score will be recorded in your cat’s medical record as a baseline (starting point).
 Be sure to ask that a pain assessment be included in the exam.
-If pain is present, the earlier it is detected, the quicker your cat can be treated and have its pain resolved.
+If pain is present, the earlier it is detected, the quicker your cat can be treated and have her pain resolved.

 I know my cat is overweight.
 What can I do?

 Your veterinarian is your best resource for feline weight loss.
-He or she will recommend a specific food and portion per day will be recommended and you will be provided with guidance about how to deliver that portion based on lifestyle, convenience, and your cat’s individual needs.
-If there is already evidence of OA, reducing inflammation and pain will help encourage your cat to become more active, which will speed appropriate weight loss.
+A specific food and portion per day will be recommended and you will be provided with guidance about how to deliver that portion based on lifestyle, convenience, and your cat’s individual needs.
+If there is already evidence of OA, reducing inflammation and pain will help encourage your cat to become more active, which will speed up appropriate weight loss.
 See handout “Overweight, Obesity, and Pain in Cats – Action Steps” for more ideas to help reduce your cat’s weight.